honzajavorek/honzajavorek.cz/README.md

 ## 📦 Dependencies

-The npm dependencies of the theme are managed in a standard way, but the `package.json` is inside the `theme` directory and the dependencies are saved as exact versions (see `.npmrc`) as [@dependabot](https://dependabot.com/) takes care of upgrading (see `.dependabot`).
-Python dependencies are using plain old `requirements.txt`, but it's not used as a lockfile.
-Only the top-level dependencies which are truly needed are written and locked there, with the resulting tree being left unmanaged.
+The npm dependencies of the theme are managed in a standard way, but the `package.json` is inside the `theme` directory and the dependencies are saved as exact versions (see `.npmrc`) as [@dependabot](https://dependabot.com/) takes care of upgrading (see `.github/dependabot.yml`).
+Python dependencies use [Poetry](https://python-poetry.org/).
 Again, [@dependabot](https://dependabot.com/) takes care of upgrading.

 ## 🚀 Deployment

-Each commit to `master` runs a [GitHub Actions](https://github.com/features/actions) build which automatically deploys the site to [GitHub Pages](https://pages.github.com/).
+Each commit to `main` runs a [GitHub Actions](https://github.com/features/actions) build which automatically deploys the site to [GitHub Pages](https://pages.github.com/).
 The configuration is in `.github/workflows/build.yml`.

 As certain content on the homepage is dynamic, the site should be re-generated at least once a day.
 This is achieved using a scheduled workflow (see `.github/workflows/build.yml`).